High Protein Veggies That You Should Add In Your Daily Meal

 Other Health Benefits of Okra

-- Less in calorie- Okra have very less calorie carrying 30 calories per 100 gram besides the total absence of saturated and trans fats.
+- Less in calorie- Okra has very less calorie carrying 30 calories per 100 gram besides the total absence of saturated and trans fats.

 - Helps in easing constipation- As the pods contain viscous juice or mucilage, this helps in preventing or reducing the case of constipation by ensuring smooth peristaltic movement.